aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

         rules:
         dynamodb_pitr_is_enabled: SKIP
     ```
-4. Second, write tests for all `PASS` expectations.
+4. Next, write tests for all `PASS` expectations.
     ```
     ###
     # dynamodb-pitr-is-enabled test